appleboy/telegram-action/README.md

 * video - optional. video message
 * debug - optional. enable debug mode
 * format - optional. `markdown` or `html`
+* message_file - optional. overwrite the default message template with the contents of the specified file.

 ### Example